Gratitude. This is what I feel when I sit and look back at 2016.

 6. Go at your own pace.

 It is easy to look at others and see how much they have accomplished, then look at ourselves and decide that we haven’t really done much.
 I used to be really bothered when I couldn’t complete my posts as often as I wanted, but I got to realize that sometimes, it is just not possible and that’s ok.
 I just need to take it slow when I have lots to do (other than blogging) and then go fast when I have more time on my hands.
-Live your own life and go after your dreams at the pace that’s best for you.
+Live your own life and go after your dreams at a pace that’s best for you.

 7. Be courteous.